Introducing Max, Our Ace Snowshoe Tester of Best Snowshoes For Kids

 With this in mind, we started looking at what was available for serious snowshoes for active kids.
 We wanted some that would work for someone as small and eager as Max, and something he could use as he got older and bigger.
 It’s apparently not that common for a two- or three-year-old to snowshoe on his or her own, at least not very far.
 At first, the only snowshoes I could find designed to fit him appeared to be cheesy kid things, and I just wasn’t interested in that.
 I know my son well enough to know that he wouldn’t be, either.
 He wants his stuff to look and work like Mommy’s and Daddy’s.
 This is a kid who, when asked what he wanted for Christmas this year, said “Ummmm …chainsaw!”
 You get the picture.

 Last year, we rented Tubbs snowshoes from EMS for him to try and they worked perfectly.
 Unfortunately, they changed that particular model and we weren’t able to find any to buy.
 So we started looking at what was on the market and found a number of other quality snowshoes designed for smaller kids.
 The question was, would they fit Max?
 And could he move independently on them?

 Lucky for us, Max is big for his age, and his feet are bigger still.
 His boots last year were size 10s.
 For this test, he’s wearing size 11, so he was able to at least try all the models.

-Looking At Serious Snowshoes For Active Kids: Do Kids Need Different Features?
+Looking At Best Snowshoes For Kids: Do Active Kids Need Different Features?